WHY WE LOVE IRAN ARCHAEOLOGY TOUR?

 Isfahan has long been regarded as the focal point of any visit to Iran, ‘Isfahan is half the world' was the phrase used to describe the city in the 16th century when Shah Abbas moved the capital here.
 It is still possible to see the Shah's grand vision as we explore the city today.
-We will mainly be focusing on Imam square, one of the largest squares in the world which provides a breathtaking vista.
+We will mainly be focusing on Imam Square, one of the largest squares in the world which provides a breathtaking vista.

 The best view is found from the Ali Qapu Palace, where we admire the fountains and beautiful mosques that make up the square.
 We will enter the two mosques, first of all Sheikh Lotfollah, also known as the Ladies Mosque as it was built for the Shah's harem, renowned for brightly colored domed ceiling, where the light creates the image of a peacock.
 We will then head to the Shah Mosque on the corner of the square, probably the best known mosque in Iran as it is thought to be the masterpiece of Persian architecture.

 This afternoon you have time to wander the rest of Isfahan, there is the main bazaar which is approximately 4km long, a great place for shopaholics and those enjoying bartering.
-The Iranians are much more relaxed than their Middle Eastern neighbors, so the markets are a peaceful experience, though there is always the chance to haggle for a bargain!
+The Iranians are much more relaxed than their Middle Eastern neighbours, so the markets are a peaceful experience, though there is always the chance to haggle for a bargain!

 DAY 12: ISFAHAN

 This morning we will visit the UNESCO site of Masjed-e Jame – Friday Mosque.
-This 10th century mosque does not have the beauty of the buildings we visited yesterday but is fascinating due to its different areas, built over the last thousand years.
-Due to its age there is also an enormous amount of history that our guide will explain which really brings the mosque and the stories to life.
+This 10th-century mosque does not have the beauty of the buildings we visited yesterday but is fascinating due to its different areas, built over the last thousand years.
+Due to its age, there is also an enormous amount of history that our guide will explain which really brings the mosque and the stories to life.